dockwa/openpixel/README.md

 [![Powered by Dockwa](https://raw.githubusercontent.com/dockwa/openpixel/dockwa/by-dockwa.png)](https://engineering.dockwa.com/)

 ## About
 Openpixel is a customizable JavaScript library for building tracking pixels.
 Openpixel uses the latest technologies available with fall back support for older browsers.
-For example is the browser supports web beacons, openpixel will send a web beacon, if it doesn't support them it will inject a 1x1 gif into the page with tracking information as part of the images get request.
+For example, if the browser supports web beacons, openpixel will send a web beacon, if it doesn't support them it will inject a 1x1 gif into the page with tracking information as part of the images get request.

 At Dockwa we built openpixel to solve our own problems of implementing a tracking service that our marinas could put on their website to track traffic and attribution to the reservations coming through our platform.